sunlightlabs/congress-ios/APPSTORE.md

 Primary: **Reference**
 Secondary: **News**

+# What's new in Version 1.6.2

+• Fixed issue with enabling notifications for the first time
+• Added ability to open notification and location permissions in Settings app from in-app settings

+# What's new in Version 1.6.1

+• Improved location-based legislator lookup when not connected to WiFi
+• Numerous bug and iOS 8 compatibility fixes
+• UI Improvements

 # What's new in Version 1.6

 We've worked with our OpenCongress team to bring you a long requested feature: you can now email your representatives in Congress!
 Just click the "Email" button on a legislator's profile and we'll walk you through the simple process.
 Expect more exciting things from OpenCongress in the future.